 Is Coronavirus Affecting Your Sleep?

-In the last few months, the term “Insomnia” has risen to one of the most popular Google Search terms.
+In the last few months, the term “Insomnia” has risen to be one of the most popular Google Search terms.
 It’s safe to say that COVID-19 has become the driving force behind these searches.
 As more and more Americans are faced with the prospect of serious illness, lack of sleep has become increasingly prevalent.
 So, why can’t we sleep, how is coronavirus affecting the way we relax and sleep on a daily and nightly basis and how can we fix it?

 What causes insomnia?